vubiostat/redcapAPI/README.md

 The `<MY PROJECT NAME>` is a reference for whatever you wish to call this REDCap project.
 The `rcon` is the variable you wish to assign it too.
 The keyring is a name for this key ring.
 If one uses `'API_KEYs'` for all your projects, you'll have one big keyring for all your API_KEYs locally encrypted.
 The url is the standard url for the api.
 The `passwordFUN` specified is an override if one is using RStudio.
 It's not required, but on a Mac this is the only option that works well.
 The `envir` call is where to write the connection object; if not specified the call will return a list.

 The next call to `exportBulkRecords`, says to export by form and leave out records not filled out and columns not part of a form.
-The first argument is specifying a `db` reference to the connection opened, and naming it the same thing.
+The first argument is specifying a `db` reference to the connection opened and naming it the same thing.
 The second call is saying for this connection export back the all the forms present in that `db`.
 The `envir` has it writing it back to the global environment as variables.
 Any parameter not recognized is passed to the `exportRecordsTyped` call.

 These two calls will handle most analysis requests.
 To truly understand all these changes see: `vignette("redcapAPI-best-practices")`

 ## 2.7.0

     2.7.0 includes `exportRecordsTyped` which is a major move forward for the package.
-It replaces `exportRecords` with a far more stable and dependeable call.
+It replaces `exportRecords` with a far more stable and dependable call.
 It includes retries with exponential backoff through the connection object.
 It has inversion of control over casting, and has a useful validation report attached when things fail.
 It is worth the time to convert calls to `exportRecords` to `exportRecordsTyped` and begin using this new routine.
 It is planned that in the next year `exportRecords` will be removed from the package.

 ## Back Matter